A Dynamical N\'eron--Ogg--Shafarevich Criterion via Orbital Arboreal Representations: Orbital open image: a canonical formulation

-\begin{remark}[Intuition] Heuristically, the orbital colimit assembles the ``local monodromies'' of preimage trees along the forward orbit into a single canonical Galois object.
-The connecting maps are induced by the shift $s_{x_n\to x_{n+1}}$, so the colimit may be viewed as the direct limit of arboreal images measured on successive basepoints along the orbit.
+\begin{remark}[Intuition] Heuristically, the orbital construction assembles the backward preimage trees of points along the forward orbit into a single canonical Galois object (canonical in the sense of the universal property of Proposition~\ref{prop:universal-T}).
+Each tree $X_\infty(x_n)$ embeds as a branch of $X_\infty(x_{n+1})$ via the inclusion $\iota_{x_n\to x_{n+1}}$, so the orbital tree $T_{O^+(x)}$ is the direct limit of these preimage trees, and the orbital arboreal image $\mathcal{G}_{O^+(x)}$ is the image of the induced Galois action on $T_{O^+(x)}$.
 This eliminates basepoint dependence while retaining all dynamical ramification data. \end{remark}